 Once in your database, you can now relax – well you have their contact details and they have yours, so now they have nothing better to do than send you work!

 Constantly remind them that you are available for work.
 Send out regular e-mails or newsletters or invitations to other networking events.
-Get into their faces and spaces (and I mean that in the nicest possible way – no spamming please), so that they don’t forget you, so that if an opportunity does arrive, the first person that they think of is you!
+Get into their faces and spaces (and I mean that in the nicest possible way – no spamming or stalking please), so that they don’t forget you so that if an opportunity does arrive, the first person that they think of is you!